Dubrzr/NG-Notifier/README.md

 ### Running the app

 * To run the server just type `python manage.py runserver`.
-* To execute tasks automatically, type `python manage.py celery -A ngnotifier worker --beat --concurrency=1`
+* To execute tasks automatically, type `python manage.py tasks`

 ## About